infobip-community/infobip-api-rust-sdk/README.md

 do that, set the `IB_API_KEY` and `IB_BASE_URL` variables.

 ## 📦 Installation
-To install the library, run the following command from your project:
+To install the library, run the following command under your project's root directory:
 ```bash
 cargo add infobip_sdk
 ```

-Alternatively you can add the dependency to your project's `Cargo.toml`
+Alternatively, you can add the dependency to your project's `Cargo.toml`
 ```toml
 [dependencies]
 infobip_sdk = "<version>"
 ```
 Replace `<version>` with the latest (or desired) release of the library.
-For example `0.4.0`.
+For example `0.5.0`.

 ## 🚀 Usage
 To use the library, import the client and channel-specific models.
 Then create a client and